East of Sudan

 East of Sudan is a 1964 British adventure film directed by Nathan Juran and featuring Anthony Quayle, Sylvia Syms and Derek Fowlds.

-The storyline is spliced with various sections of African wildlife.
-Much of this stock footage makes no sense as it shows species and cultural activities linked to central Africa rather than the Sudan.
-Tribal sections also have natives speaking Swahili rather than any native Sudanese language.

 Plot

-In late 1884, during the height of the Mahdist insurrection in the Sudan, Mahdist forces led by several hundred Dervishes armed with broad curved swords, attack Barash, a British outpost, located 200 miles (320 km) upriver from Khartoum.
+In late 1884, during the height of the Mahdist insurrection in the Sudan, Mahdist forces led by several hundred Dervishes armed with broad curved swords attack Barash, a British outpost, located 200 miles (320 km) upriver from Khartoum.

 Three soldiers and a woman with a young child escape to the river and steal a small riverboat.
 One soldier, Major Harris, is shot as they leave and dies soon after.
 They debate throwing him overboard.
-The boat has bullet holes under the water line and they have to bail water to stay afloat.
+The boat has bullet holes under the waterline and they have to bail water to stay afloat.
 They draw ashore to bury the major.

 The survivors introduce themselves: Private Richard Baker, a hardened British soldier; Murchison, a young officer; Asua, the daughter of the local Emir; and Asua's British governess, Margaret Woodville.
 The latter hope to reach Khartoum.
 Private Baker explains why they should not.
 They leave the boat and Baker creates a shelter for the coming storm.
-Margaret refuses to share it and the men need to shelter under the sail of the boat.
+Margaret refuses to share it with the men who take shelter under the sail of the boat.

 Over the course of the journey, the group face danger on the Nile and its banks.
-Facing off against nature, Arab slavers and a beleaguered African tribe the slavers prey on, they are saved by King Gondoko's son Kimrasi, who then joins them as they head for Khartoum.
+Facing off against nature, Arab slavers, and a beleaguered African tribe the slavers prey on, they are saved by King Gondoko's son Kimrasi, who then joins them as they head for Khartoum.

-Soldiers Murchison and Baker frequently clash, while Baker and Margaret fall in love.
+Baker frequently clashes with Murchison and Margaret.
+Murchison declares his love for Margaret, which is not returned, and over time Baker and Margaret fall in love.

 Once past Khartoum, they find a battle between the Mahdists and the British in progress, and the men join the fight.
-Murchison's knowledge of the nearby Mahdist held fort enables them to blow up the arsenal and save the day.
+Murchison's knowledge of the nearby Mahdist-held fort enables them to blow up the arsenal and save the day.
 Murchison is commended for bravery by a British major, whereas Baker is arrested for desertion, but Margaret confirms her love for him.